cpetrich/counterfeit_DS18B20/README.md

 * A sample of 10 sensors had an average temperature offset of +0.02 °C at 0 °C with a spread comparable to other Families \[5\].
 Noise of individual sensors was comparable to sensors of other Families \[5\]. *(2024)*
 * Temperature conversion is 20 to 25 ms, independent of the selected resolution \[5\].
 (The NS18B20 datasheet specifies maximum 50 ms irrespective of resolution.)
 * Sensor indicates when in parasitic power mode, temperature conversion in parasitic power mode is working (based on cursory test) \[5\].
+* Returns a power-up temperature of 85 °C if scratchpad register is read before temperature conversion has completed in parasitic power mode. \[5\].
+*
 - Example ROM: 28 **-00-** 74-28 **-59-43-** 0F-7A
 - Example ROM: 28 **-00-** 2A-50 **-0C-41-** 02-DB
 - Initial Scratchpad: 50/05/4B/46/7F/FF/10/10/BD